griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Change the assumptions and ask if the company is good enough for the person applying.
 Why would they work here?

-Interviews are an like on-boarding process for employees who are in another timezone - one that has yet to occur.
+Interviews are like an on-boarding process for employees who are in another timezone - one that has yet to occur.

 The **doughnut light** for hiring should always be on.
 Companies can add all their job specs into GitHub, rather than the corporate careers portal, for a quick open source win.
 When someone who has enough interest stops by, interview them.

 [Blind hiring](https://www.compose.io/articles/how-compose-uses-interviewed-com-and-slack-to-automate-blind-hiring/) is also a problem if the company is also blind to what it is asking for; these are the things we know that **we don’t know** or what **we do not like to know**.

-We don’t need better tech interviews, we need better tech companies.
+We don’t need better tech interviews - we need better tech companies.

 If companies treat people without empathy during recruitment what does it say about working there?